Can you think of a time that hair has been this much of a talking point?

 This last year has had the nation talking split ends, grown-out roots and our love for the professionals - and it’s not just women.
 Men’s hair grooming has been an equally huge topic of conversation thanks to the lockdown haircuts that have swept social media (the good, the bad, and the - let’s face it - sometimes ugly).

 As the nation eased out of lockdown last summer, it wasn’t just the DIY hair cuts that we noticed.
-There was another phenomenon: an abundance of prematurely grey heads emerging.
+There was another phenomenon: an abundance of prematurely men with grey hair.
 Were they caused by three months of homeschooling?
-That part’s up for discussion, but what we do know is this: we’re getting more questions about men’s hair colour than ever before.
+That part’s up for discussion, but what we do know is this: we’re getting more questions about men’s hair colour and mens hair dye for grey than ever before.

 When it comes to colouring men’s hair, there’s something to be said about making the grey hair work.
 It’s time to step away from the block, shoe-polish-esque grey coverage of yesteryear in favour of a blended hair colour approach; closer to men's gradual hair colour.